gsharma70/SweetSpotDemo/README.md

 # SweetSpotDemo
 Occupant Aware Environment Demo

-This is a simple demonstration of creating of occupant aware environments.
+This is a simple demonstration of creating occupant aware environments.

 ws_server.js is the server code that basically implements a handshake with the clients and echoes everythin that is sent to it.
 You need to install nodejs in order to run this server.